 The White Paper clearly states that the government’s main gaming policy objective is to safeguard responsible gaming and that the principle of responsibility shall take precedence over commercial considerations.
 At the same time, a policy promoting responsible gaming presumes that the regulated companies offer attractive products with the ability to engage players and in doing so divert them from unregulated gaming organisations that offer products in less responsible settings.

 In autumn 2017, the Board passed a revised strategy for following up the contents of the White Paper and the objective of the company as stated in its articles of association.
 Norsk Tipping’s ambition is for the company to be a world leader in responsible gaming.

 The Board considers and adopts the company’s strategy.
-The Board stipulates key annual targets for responsibility, revenue, customer development, costs, results, and reputation, as well as the associated limits for risk.
+The Board determines key targets for responsible gaming, customer support, market shares, reputation, and surplus funds for good causes every year, along with the associated appetite for risk.
 The Board ensures that risk exposure is within the limits set for risk.

 The Board monitors activities through monthly activity reports presented by the senior management team at ordinary board meetings.
 Activity reports detail the development and status of key metrics.
 The reporting is risk-based and includes current updates on the company’s risk picture and associated risk mitigation measures.
 These processes ensure that the Board plays an active role in the governance and control of the company.

 Minutes are kept that record decisions taken following consideration of the activity reports.